TonicGaro/TTHD-Texture-Pack/README.md

 # TTHD-Textures
 An AI upscaled texture pack for Tonic Trouble (Retail).

 If you want to know how to use this texture pack yourself go [here](https://raymanpc.com/forum/viewtopic.php?t=74787).

+Credits to XanderNT for remaking some of the textures.
+Credits to [RayCarrot](https://github.com/RayCarrot) also, for updating Rayman Control Panel to be compatible with this texture pack

 # Instructions on how to import the source textures into a Textures.cnt file: